 You just pay for it.

-Now, then you've got Kamala Harris now saying there, well, well, let's eliminate eliminate all private health care.
+Now, then you've got Kamala Harris now saying there, well, let's eliminate all private health care.

 Well, we're all screwed then.

-Nobody that's good at being a doctor is ever gonna get into that because They'll be price fixing and and literally, you know, they'll have four four years of college, four years of medical school, internships, residencies.
+Nobody that's good at being a doctor is ever going to get into that because they'll be price fixing and literally, you know, they'll have four years of college, four years of medical school, internships, residencies.

-Well, that worked out great under Obama with Sylindra and all the wasted millions and billions of dollars there.
+Well, that worked out great under Obama with Solyndra and all the wasted millions and billions of dollars there.

-Um you look at some of the other extreme positions that she had, and you know, you begin to wonder this this is insane.
+You look at some of the other extreme positions that she had, and you begin to wonder, this is insane.

 Harris saying it's inhumane to protect DACA kids, but not parents.